cpp-lln-lab/bidspm/docs/source/examples/preprocess.md

 https://doi.org/10.5281/zenodo.3554331) using statistical parametric mapping (SPM12 - 7771; Wellcome Center for Neuroimaging, London, UK;
 www.fil.ion.ucl.ac.uk/spm; RRID:SCR_007037) using MATLAB 9.2.0.538062 (R2017a)
-on a unixcomputer (Ubuntu 18.04.6 LTS).
+on a unix computer (Ubuntu 18.04.6 LTS).

 The preprocessing of the functional images was performed in the following order: